ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages: Conclusion

 \section{Conclusion}

-We have presented a novel approach for improving the performance of on-policy DRL algorithms by incorporating cautious interaction.
-Our method realized through simple modifications to the A3C algorithm, optimizes a lower bound on value plus a constant and integrates exploration via Thompson sampling.
-We provide a theoretical justification for our approach by demonstrating that our algorithm optimizes this lower bound.
+This work represents a step towards principled approximate Bayesian inference in the on-policy actor-critic setting.
+Our method is realized through simple modifications to the A3C algorithm, optimizes a lower bound on value plus an additive term and integrates \emph{adaptive state-aware} exploration via Thompson sampling.
 Our empirical evaluations across several diverse benchmarks confirm our approach's improved performance compared to existing on-policy algorithms.

-Although achieving sufficiently cautious algorithmic interaction with the world remains a distant goal, our research constitutes a significant stride toward this objective.
-We trust that our work will catalyze further advancements in the field, propelling the development of more cautious and efficacious DRL applications in resolving complex, real-world problems.
+Establishing convergence rates, especially compared to other algorithms \citep{shen2023towards}, remains an important next step.
+Incorporating theory related to asynchronous settings \citep{shen2023towards} could improve our results, seeing as our most significant efficiency gains are in the single-threaded setting.
+Finally, since VSOP does not have significant computational overhead when compared to PPO, it would be interesting to evaluate whether our observed performance gains translate to contemporary large-scale settings where PPO is deployed, such as RLHF \citep{ziegler2019fine}, online gaming \citep{berner2019dota}, or robotics \citep{andrychowicz2020learning}.